jku-isse/ICSME2018-Predicting-Feature-Interactions/README.md

 **Metrics Results**
 - prevalence.csv - Prevalence of modules in source code, in relation to modules in variabililty model, by order
-- sensitivity.csv -
+- sensitivity.csv - Sensitivity of the prediction, by order
-- specificity.csv -
+- specificity.csv - Specificity of the prediction, by order
-- ppv.csv -
+- ppv.csv - Positive Predictive Value of the prediction, by order
-- npv.csv -
+- npv.csv - Negative Predictive Value of the prediction, by order
-- accuracy.csv -
+- accuracy.csv - Accuracy of the prediction, by order
-- reduction.csv -
+- reduction.csv - Reduction of modules with the prediction compared to the variabiliy model, by order
-- tpSubCount.csv -
+- tpSubCount.csv - Number of times modules in TP have been predicted
-- fpSubCount.csv -
+- fpSubCount.csv - Number of times modules in FP have been predicted

 **Metrics Results when applying a threshold of 2 for predictions**
+- sensitivityFiltered.csv - Sensitivity of the prediction, by order
+- specificityFiltered.csv - Specificity of the prediction, by order
+- ppvFiltered.csv - Positive Predictive Value of the prediction, by order
+- npvFiltered.csv - Negative Predictive Value of the prediction, by order
+- accuracyFiltered.csv - Accuracy of the prediction, by order
+- reductionFiltered.csv - Reduction of modules with the prediction compared to the variabiliy model, by order